DiffusionRet: Generative Text-Video Retrieval with Diffusion Model: Experiments

 \myparagraph{Sampling strategy.} Denoising diffusion probabilistic models~\cite{ho2020denoising}~(DDPM) learn the underlying data distribution by a Markov chain as shown in Eq.~\ref{Markov}.
 To accelerate the sampling process of diffusion models, denoising diffusion implicit models~\cite{song2020denoising}~(DDIM) formulate a Markov chain that reverses a non-Markovian perturbation process.
 As shown in Tab.~\ref{tab:sampling}, we find that the two sampling strategies have similar performance.
 To speed up the sampling process, we use DDIM by default in practice.

 \myparagraph{Schedule of $\beta$.} The schedule of $\beta$ controls how the step size increases.
 We compare the linear schedule and cosine schedule in Tab.~\ref{tab:schedule}.
-We find that cosine schedule performs well, so we adopt cosine schedule by default, which is the same as the default setting in the motion generation task~\cite{tevet2022human}.
+As shown in Tab.~\ref{tab:schedule}, we find that the cosine schedule performs well, so we adopt the cosine schedule by default, which is the same as the default setting in the motion generation task~\cite{tevet2022human}.

 \myparagraph{Training strategy.} In Tab.~\ref{tab:training}, we compare different training strategies.
 Similar to the findings of the pioneer work~\cite{bernardo2007generative}, we find that pure discriminant training has better performance on limited data than pure generative training.
 The hybrid training method we proposed achieves the best results, which indicates that our hybrid training strategy can combine the advantages of the two training methods.